How to Set Up & Pay Payroll Tax Payments in QuickBooks

-You’ll need to provide QuickBooks with basic information you would need to provide any payroll service to get started:
+You’ll need to provide QuickBooks with the basic information you would need to provide any payroll service to get started:

-- Your Business contact Info (legal name, mailing address)
+- Your business contact Info (legal name, mailing address)

 - Company type (LLC, Sole Proprietorship, Corporation)